US-CBP/cbp-style-guide/src/docs/patterns/tours.md

 ---

 <div class="pl-pattern">
-<h3>Tours</h3>
+<h3 id="tour">Tours</h3>

-Users need to a guided overview of functionality that they may not be familiar with yet.
+Users need a guided overview of functionality that they may not be familiar with yet.

-<button id="callout-button" type="button" class="btn btn-default">Callout Example</button>

 #### Description
 - Tours can appear in the center of the screen or next to a related element